Folklore of the United States: Shaker music

-The Shakers is a religious sect founded in 18th-century England upon the teachings of Ann Lee.
+The Shakers are a religious sect founded in 18th-century England upon the teachings of Ann Lee.
 Shakers today are most known for their cultural contributions, especially style of music and furniture.
 The Shakers composed thousands of songs, and also created many dances; both were an important part of the Shaker worship services.
 In Shaker society, a spiritual "gift" could also be a musical revelation, and they considered it important to record musical inspirations as they occurred.
 "Simple Gifts" was composed by Elder Joseph Brackett and originated in the Alfred Shaker community in Maine in 1848.
 Aaron Copland's iconic 1944 ballet score Appalachian Spring, uses the now famous Shaker tune "Simple Gifts" as the basis of its finale.

 Folk dancing

 Folk dances of British origin include the square dance, descended from the quadrille, combined with the American innovation of a caller instructing the dancers.
 The religious communal society known as the Shakers emigrated from England during the 18th century and developed their own folk dance style.